Was Obama Looking at Tavares? Does It Help the Economy?

 Both males and females are more likely to mount an individual that presents the hindquarters or exhibits other species-specific solicitations than one that does not. (p.
 150)

 So there you have it.
 We still don’t know if Obama was looking, but the ABCNews video below makes it seem as if he was just paying attention to his footing, in my opinion.
 But as all men know, he could have been doing both.
 Men can multi-task that way.
-But can they apply for a payday loan or cash advance at the same time?
+But can they request a payday loan or cash advance at the same time?
 Yes!
-Yes they can, because the application process is quick and simple.
+Yes they can, because the request procedure is quick and simple.
 The world’s environment problems, unfortunately, are not.

 (and for those who want G8 footage)…